Tilde: Other uses

-In both text and math mode, a tilde on its own (~) renders a white space with no line breaking.

-In MediaWiki syntax, four tildes are used as a shortcut for a user's signature.
+In MediaWiki syntax, four tildes are a shortcut for a user's signature.
+Three and five tildes puts the signature without timestamp and only the timestamp, respectively.

 In Common Lisp, the tilde is used as the prefix for format specifiers in format strings.

-In Max/MSP, a tilde is used to denote objects that process at the computer's sampling rate, i.e. mainly those that deal with sound.
+In Max/MSP, MSP objects have names ending with a tilde.
+MSP objects process at the computer's sampling rate and mainly deal with sound.

 In Standard ML, the tilde is used as the prefix for negative numbers and as the unary negation operator.

 In OCaml, the tilde is used to specify the label for a labeled parameter.

 In R, the tilde operator is used to separate the left- and right-hand sides in a model formula.